This easy cauliflower tomato soup is thick, creamy and full of flavor. The perfect healthy soup recipe that’s comforting and delicious!

 Cauliflower and Tomato Soup

 If you’re craving a comforting soup recipe as much as I am this time of year, this dish is perfect for you.
 This tomato-basil and cauliflower soup is the perfect bowl of soup to warm up to on a chilly night.
-It’s so thick and creamy and full of flavor, you’ll love it!
+We love to include this creamy thick soup, sweet potato soup and minestrone soup on rotation this time of year!
+All these soups are so full of flavor.

 One of my favorite restaurants has the best tomato basil soup and the best roasted cauliflower soup.
 When I go there, I like to put half of each in a bowl and mix them together.
-That’s where the inspiration for this cauliflower tomato soup comes from.
+That’s where the inspiration for this cauliflower tomato soup comes from, I know you’ll love it.

 I tried to keep it light and healthy for us, so instead of using heavy cream like most tomato soups do – I used Greek yogurt to help make it rich and creamy.
 The end result was so delicious!
 It’s the perfect compliment to all of the healthy veggies in this dish.